luciaddeveloperplatform/luciadria2020vuenolint/README.md

 Simply edit the ./src/main.js to start coding.
 The LuciadRIA Map is integrated as a VUE component

 ## What to expect
-You will see three LuciadRIA maps created from a single VUE component, data presented on each mao depends on the props passed to the it.
+You will see three LuciadRIA maps created from a single VUE component, data presented on each mao depends on the props passed to it.
 This is a very basic example but it shows a simple way to integrate LuciadRIA Maps as VUE components

 ## Scripts: